 PPC and Principal Must Consult

 This spring, the principal must consult with the PPC and faculty to prepare an assessment plan for next school year.
 The Delegate and PPC should make sure that the plan is discussed by the faculty, including in grade levels/bands, subject areas, and special education.
-The principal must provide an assessment plan to teaching staff on or before June 5, 2018.
+The principal must consult with the PPC and faculty to prepare an assessment plan on or before May 10, 2019.

 We highly recommend you convene a union meeting immediately to discuss, as a staff, your preferences, to maximize unity and influence over the school assessment plan and vote.